 3. Create a Unique Postcard

-I love using coloring pages to create beautiful postcards.
+Creating beautiful postcards is one of my favorite ways to use coloring pages.
 For the postcard above, I simply mounted my page on a blank note card to make it extra sturdy.
 Then, I added “Hello” using gold glitter stickers.
 Cute, right?

 I recommend using Mod Podge (or a similar glue) to hold the layers together.
 Once you’ve glued it together, place the postcard under a heavy book.
 That way, it will dry flat.

 You can also create custom stationary with coloring pages.
 Purchase blank cards (Paper Source has a great selection of pretty colors), then glue on your coloring pages.